themavencoder/academic-website-max/content/authors/admin/_index.md

 At [University of Illinois at Chicago](https://www.uic.edu), I am part of the [Biomedical Optics and Ophthalmic Imaging Laboratory](https://yaolab.bioe.uic.edu/), mentored by my PI, [Professor Xincheng Yao](https://yaolab.bioe.uic.edu/dr-yao/) while working closely with fellow researchers and faculty members.
 I have published numerous papers and presented my research at various scientific conferences, demonstrating my commitment to advancing the field of retinal neurovasculature research.

 I am eager to continue my research journey and collaborate with other professionals in my field.
-Please feel free to explore my website for more information on my research, publications, and teaching experiences.
+Please feel free to explore my website for more information on my research and publications.